The Obligation To Experiment

 When Instagram banned hashtags promoting eating disorders in April 2012, it seemed like a victory for civil society and public health.
 Two years into its creation, the photo-sharing site was being used by peer support communities that encouraged anorexia and self harm as a “lifestyle choice.”
 When journalists and a major UK charity drew public attention to the problem, Instagram took action, trying to disrupt these communities by making them unsearchable.
 But Instagram’s actions may have made the problem worse.
 According to a study by researchers at Georgia Tech four years later, Instagram’s actions drove the conversation underground and sometimes may have increased it.
 Communities that evaded Instagram’s intervention received 15% more comments and 30% more likes after the ban.

 The history of social technology is littered with good ideas that failed for years before anyone noticed.
 Wikipedia suffered a six-year decline in participation before discovering evidence that their vandalism detection systems were turning people away.
 It took fifteen years after the creation of sites like Craigslist before researchers documented widespread racial discrimination in online classifieds.
-And downvoting systems were a standard design feature of online platforms for seventeen years before researchers observed that each downvote makes people behave more badly, at least in political news discussions.
+And downvoting systems were a standard design feature of online platforms for seventeen years before researchers observed that each downvote could make people behave more badly, at least in political news discussions (update 12/2017: it’s more complicated).
 Those are only the stories we know — many important questions about the outcomes of software for fairness and wellbeing have never been answered in public.

 The paradox of Instagram’s non-success is that online platforms are leaders in large-scale social experimentation.
 In 2013, Microsoft researcher Ron Kohavi estimated that the Bing search engine was conducting nearly 300 experiments per day.
 Dillon Reisman’s Pessimizely project shows how news sites are often conducting several experiments at once every time we view their sites.
 These experiments rarely look at issues of public importance, and when they do, the results are very rarely made accessible to the public.
 Many social computing researchers have stories about phantom studies that companies prevented them from publishing when PR or legal staff objected.
 Failures like those at Instagram, Wikipedia, and online classifieds are directly related to this reluctance toward public knowledge.